Taxation in Castle Pines

 PROPERTY AND SALES TAXES

-The City continues to receive lots of questions about property and sales taxes in Castle Pines.
+The City often receives questions about property and sales taxes in Castle Pines.

-The most important thing to know about taxes is that ANY new or tax increase CANNOT be implemented without a public vote.
-Colorado’s Taxpayer Bill of Rights requires a vote of the people for any new tax or any increase of an existing tax.
+The most important thing to know about taxes is that any new tax or tax increase can only be implemented with a public vote.
+Colorado’s Taxpayer Bill of Rights (TABOR) requires a vote of the people for any new tax or any increase of an existing tax.

-In Colorado, we have a unique way of taxing commercial and residential properties.
-In 1982, voters approved a state constitutional amendment (Gallagher Amendment) which impacts how much homeowners and commercial property owners pay in property tax.
-As a result, residential properties are currently assessed at a rate of 7.15% while commercial properties are assessed at a rate of 29%, almost 4 times as much!
+Colorado has a unique way of taxing commercial and residential properties.
+In 1982, voters approved a state constitutional amendment (Gallagher Amendment) that impacts how much homeowners and commercial property owners pay in property tax.
+As a result, residential properties are currently assessed at a rate of 6.765%, while commercial properties are assessed at a rate of 27.9%.

 Your local Metro District property tax rate may differ from what is presented.
 Check your property tax bill for your specifics.